Is a Correction Looming Ahead for Chewy Inc. (CHWY)

-Chewy Inc. (NYSE:CHWY) went up by 5.06% from its latest closing price compared to the recent 1-year high of $54.19.
-The company’s stock price has collected -0.78% of loss in the last five trading sessions.
-The Wall Street Journal reported on 01/03/23 that Chewy Looks to Open More Automated Fulfillment Centers in Drive to Control Costs
+Chewy Inc. (NYSE:CHWY) went up by 5.46% from its latest closing price compared to the recent 1-year high of $54.19.
+The company’s stock price has collected 10.20% of gains in the last five trading sessions.
+Barron’s reported 2 hours ago that Chewy’s Future: More Customers and Improving Margins, Says Analyst

 Is It Worth Investing in Chewy Inc. (NYSE :CHWY) Right Now?